 Click the tag action to edit it.

-In the Add Or Remove A Tag modal, use the Action drop-down to choose whether to Add or Remove a tag.
+Use the Action drop-down to choose whether to Add or Remove the tag.

 Activate your journey

 To activate your Customer Journey, follow these steps.